 DNS settings with an Elastic Load Balancer

-If you have an Elastic Load Balancer (ELB) for your application (which would be the case if you have enabled a legacy SSL certificate for your application), instead of changing the A Records entry, change the CNAME entry for your domain name.
+If you have an Elastic Load Balancer (ELB) for your application (which would be the case if you have enabled a legacy SSL certificate for your application), instead of changing the A record entry, change the CNAME entry for your domain name.
 In your DNS provider's web interface, change the CNAME entry for your domain name to point to the URL of your Acquia Cloud environment, which will be the URL of your Elastic Load Balancer and which is listed on the Acquia Cloud interface Domains page for the environment.
-Don't use a DNS A Record to point to the underlying IP address of the ELB, since the IP address may change from time to time.
+Don't use a DNS A record to point to the underlying IP address of the ELB, since the IP address may change from time to time.

 For example, suppose your application's domain name is

 www.example.com and your Production environment's URL is

 Acquia may require verification of your DNS TXT record.
 If that is the case, the verification will be sent with a hash value.